 I highly recommend taking advantage of the 30-day free trial, so you can mess around with ALL the tools and perks of the app.
 It’s difficult to explain everything without getting your own hands on things.

 After adding the recipes you want to cook to the calendar, you can move on to the grocery list preparation step.
 The Shop section can be personalized to add your favorite store, and you can add or delete ingredients to make it just right.

-If you’re lucky enough to have a personal chef who plans out your meals, that would probably be better than Plan to Eat app.
-But if you’re the personal chef for your family, PTE could make your time saving recipes and organizing recipes so much easier and lots more fun.
+If you’re lucky enough to have a personal chef who plans your meals, that would probably be better than the Plan to Eat app.
+But if you’re the personal chef for your family, PTE could make your time-saving recipes and organizing recipes so much easier and lots more fun.